TonyJohnAbbey/TonyJohnAbbey/README.md

 - 👋 Hi, I’m @TonyJohnAbbey
-- 👀 I’m a Data Scientist with Servify
+- 👀 I’m a Data Scientist
 - 🌱 My Favorite Language is Python
 - 💞️ I’m looking to collaborate on Fintech Projects
 - 📫 How to reach me on my email : tony100abbey@gmail.com